murvyn/lighthouse-automation/GETTING_STARTED.md

-# Getting Started with @company/lighthouse-automation
+# Getting Started with lighthouse-automation

 Complete guide to get up and running in 5 minutes.

 ## What is This Package?

-`@company/lighthouse-automation` automatically runs Google Lighthouse performance audits on your website routes.
+`lighthouse-automation` automatically runs Google Lighthouse performance audits on your website routes.
 Define your URLs in a simple config file and get professional HTML reports.

 **Key features:**
 - ✅ Audit multiple routes automatically